-C6-C7 Slip Disc: What is it and How to Treat it Without Surgery?
+C6-C7 Slip Disc: What is it & How to Treat it Without Surgery?

-There are C6-C7 slip disc cases in which a patient may not have any pain, and the only noticeable symptom is numbness in the finger tips.
-Also, there are patients that complain of weakness in the shoulder or arm strength.
-Therefore, cervical radiculopathy should not be excluded in the diagnosis even though there is no pain in the neck or arm.
-Sensory deficits and muscle weakness are of a possible nerve damage.
-And as such, a thorough assessment of the neck, as well as spinal discs, muscles, and ligaments, are essential to identify the root-cause.
+There are C6-C7 slip disc cases in which a patient may not have any pain, and the only noticeable symptom is numbness in the fingertips.
+Also, some patients complain of weakness in the shoulder or arm strength.
+Therefore, cervical radiculopathy should not be excluded from the diagnosis even though there is no pain in the neck or arm.
+Sensory deficits and muscle weakness are possible nerve damage.
+And as such, a thorough assessment of the neck and spinal discs, muscles, and ligaments is essential to identify the root cause.

 A slipped disc in any spinal segment is dangerous, but a slipped disc at C6-C7 or the C5-C6 will impact daily activities at a greater level.
-Therefore, it is important to understand the root-cause of slip disc.
-To date, the most common cause of a slipped disc (slip disc) is the degenerative changes that occur within a spinal disc.
+Therefore, it is essential to understand the root cause of slip disc.
+The most common cause of a slipped disc (slip disc) is the degenerative changes within a spinal disc.
 These degenerative changes are the leading reasons why one gets a slipped disc.

-Degenerative Changes at C6-C7 is the Leading Cause of a Slip Disc at C6-C7
+Degenerative Changes at C6-C7 are the Leading Cause of a Slip Disc at C6-C7

-Degenerative changes in the cervical spine can further increase the nerve root impingement.
-Early degenerative changes can occur when there is preceding trauma or when there is repetitive minor trauma to the spine over a prolonged period.
-Any physical trauma or accident that impacted on the head or neck can cause early degenerative changes in the cervical spine.
-Repetitive minor trauma such as poor posture during prolonged desk work, occupational hazards that require the person to maintain a flexed head and neck posture or incorrect posture during certain physical activities are the leading cause of micro-traumatic events.
+Degenerative changes in the cervical spine can further increase nerve root impingement.
+Early degenerative changes can occur when there is preceding or repetitive minor trauma to the spine over a prolonged period.
+Any physical trauma or accident that impacts the head or neck can cause early degenerative changes in the cervical spine.
+Repetitive minor trauma such as poor posture during prolonged desk work, occupational hazards that require the person to maintain a flexed head and neck posture, or incorrect posture during certain physical activities are the leading cause of micro-traumatic events.

-Degenerative process of the cervical spine or cervical spondylosis can lead to a decreased disc height and further compromise the neural foramina where the nerve roots exit the spinal canal.
-There will be additional stress being exerted on the facet joints of the spine and the vertebral body as a result of reduced disc height throughout the neck.
+The degenerative process of the cervical spine or cervical spondylosis can lead to a decreased disc height and further compromise the neural foramina, where the nerve roots exit the spinal canal.
+Additional stress will be exerted on the facet joints of the spine and the vertebral body due to reduced disc height throughout the neck.

 What are the most Susceptible Spinal Discs in the Neck?

-As mentioned earlier, the most common cause for degenerative changes in the C5-C6 or the C6-C7 spinal segments is improper weight bearing activities.
-Prolonged or increased load on the facet joints at the C5-C6 or the C6-C7 segments of the neck will result in bony hypertrophy or arthritis.
-This will cause narrowing of the neural foraminal and can increase the chance of getting cervical radiculopathy.
-Therefore, a combination of marginal osteophytes from the vertebral body, facet joints hypertrophy and a C6/C7 slip disc can cause a substantial amount of irritation and damage on the exiting C7 nerve roots.
+The most common cause of degenerative changes in the C5-C6 or the C6-C7 spinal segments is improper weight-bearing activities.
+Prolonged or increased load on the facet joints at the C5-C6 or the C6-C7 components of the neck will result in bony hypertrophy or arthritis.
+This will cause neural foraminal narrowing and increase the chance of cervical radiculopathy.
+Therefore, combining marginal osteophytes from the vertebral body, facet joint hypertrophy, and a C6/C7 slip disc can cause substantial irritation and damage to the exiting C7 nerve roots.
 Therefore, accurate diagnosis and proper treatments are essential to a non-surgical recovery.